Vikas34-zz/Vikas34/README.md

 - 👋 Hi, I’m @Vikas34
 - 👀 I’m interested in Azure, Blockchain and other technologies
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin.
+Golang
 - 💞️ I’m looking to collaborate on Permissioned Blockchains
-- 📫 How to reach me on slack or through email
+- 📫 How to reach me on slack or through email (vikas.khinchi@cariad.technology)

 <!---
 Vikas34/Vikas34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.